 PROVOSTIAL FUND FOR THE ARTS AND HUMANITIES

-New!
-Proposals must include the application form found at the end of this document.
+Proposals must include the application form found at the end of this page.

 We are pleased to announce that the Provost’s Office will continue to make Provostial Funds available for initiatives in the Arts and Humanities.
-In 2017-18, approximately $160,000 is available for distribution.
-The updated application guidelines are below, and please note that beginning this year, applications will require a completed cover sheet.
+In 2018-19, approximately $150,000 is available for distribution.
+The updated application guidelines are below.

 The Committee will favor proposals that:

 - foster a sense of intellectual community among faculty colleagues and students;

 - have a curricular connection; indicate undergraduate and/or graduate student participation in the intellectual content of an event;